 C-1507-1: BET Facility Evaluation

-The CCRC VR counselor must ensure that the customer's general training program with a BET focus includes a two-week evaluation at a BET facility.
-The facility evaluation allows the customer to experience the work environment of a licensed manager and decide whether to become a BET manager.
+The CCRC VR counselor must ensure that the customer's general training program with a BET focus includes a two-week work experience at a BET facility.
+The facility evaluation allows the customer to experience the work environment of a licensed manager and decide whether to participate in the program.

 The licensed BET manager selected to conduct the customer's evaluation: